mitriyf/JPirates/README.md

 // Some plugin updates on SpigotMC.ru may be delayed.

 // The plugin requires at least Java 11+ to function.

+// You must allow players without a license to connect in server.propetories:
+online-mode: false
 ## 🚀 Requirements:
 - Fork BukkitFastLogin (Download the fork from here: https://github.com/mitriyf/FastLogin/releases/tag/1.1 ) Also, ProtocolLib is required: